ome/ome-contributing/OMEROfigure.rst

    - |C| that clicking the ^ and v buttons increment Z-start and stop by 1.
    - |C| that dragging each slider updates start or end of Z-range.
    - |C| that turning Z-projection off returns to single Z-selection.
-   - |C| that single Z-selection is mid-way between Z-start & end when projection is toggled.
+   - |C| that single Z-selection is mid-way between Z-start and end when projection is toggled.
    - |C| that range of Z-start to Z-end is maintained when projection is toggled.

 #.
 Select a multi-channel image: